 Multi-entity consolidation is becoming harder, not easier.
 Global operations, intercompany complexity, evolving compliance requirements, and a shortage of skilled finance professionals all contribute to a slower, riskier close.

-Manual consolidation slows growth
+Manual close slows growth

 Many teams still rely on spreadsheet roll-ups, offline adjustments, and point integrations.
 These methods are fragile, opaque, and time-consuming.
 They introduce human error, make audits painful, and consume valuable time that should be spent on financial analysis.